-Beyond this, my fees are £55 per session.
+Beyond this, my fees are £70 per session of 50 minutes.

-Please feel free to call or text me on 07853162294 if you have any questions about counselling in general or if you would like to book our initial session.
+Please feel free to call or text me on 07853162294 if you have any questions about psychotherapy in general or if you would like to book our initial session.

 Alternatively, email me at firstname.lastname@example.org